Are you a property investor

 Builders say measure twice, cut once.
 At GRA we say, check twice, buy once.
 Get it right the first time, and avoid traps and novice mistakes.

 Buy & hold property, for long-term investmentAs the name suggests, this is about buying property and owning it long-term while renting it to tenants.
-Your goal is both cash flow during ownership, and long term growth (which you get when you eventually sell).
+Your goal is both cash flow during ownership, and long-term growth (which you get when you eventually sell).
+This is also known as creating passive income.
 Generally there are two main types of buy and hold properties, and you need both to create a successful portfolio:

 - Cash flow property: These properties provide you with income (cash flow).
 The rent covers all the costs of owning the property (including loan payments) and provides a surplus above this.
 If you get enough cash flow to replace your job, you become financially free.
 You choose to work or not, the choice becomes yours.
 Which is what this is all about.